 In 2014 Meela was awarded the Chicago Department of Cultural Affairs and Special Events Individual Artist Program Grant.
 She attended the Adobe Creative Expo in Los Angeles, started working for Walgreens, and invested in a new computer.
 She started her Etsy Shop, and rented an art studio space at Bridgeport Art Center.

-Her career mission is to own and manager her own creative art studio, make work that inspires positivity in the world, mentor young artists and help businesses market their products or service – ethically.
+Her career mission is to own and manager a creative art studio, House of Chingonx to make and promote work that inspires positivity, inclusivity, empathy, and mentor artists towards entrepreneurship to market their products or service – ethically and fiscally.